 The academic calendar will be uploaded on the ICAR-IARI website after receiving communication of completion of counselling process from the Education Division of ICAR.
-Please keep checking the institute website <a href="https://www.iari.gov/www.iari.go
+Please keep checking the institute website www.iari. res.in for the same.

 10. RESERVATION POLICY